MacBook Pro 14-inch (2021) announced: everything we know so far

 The new MacBook Pro 14-inch features a flat-edged design, MagSafe charging, a mini-LED display, and a built-in SD card reader and HDMI port, all features that make it a perfect companion for creative professionals such as graphic designers and photographers.

-If you're worried about running your favorite applications, don't be - the M1 Max powered MacBook Pro 14-inch is 3.7x faster in CPU performance than an (undisclosed generation) Intel i7 and 13 x faster in graphical performance.
+If you're worried about running your favorite applications, don't be – the M1 Max powered MacBook Pro 14-inch is 3.7 times faster in CPU performance than an (undisclosed generation) Intel i7 and 13 times faster in graphical performance.

 We won't know for sure how the MacBook Pro 14-inch (2021) will cope in a hands-on setting, but this is the most excited we've been for an Apple product launch all year.
 While we wait for a full review, here's everything we know so far.